gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 It also features macro keys that use Alfred to either: Google a term, translate it, or search for the definition.

 ### Caps Word
-The mostly useless Caps Lock key is relegated here, in favour of the smart QMK `Caps Word` that is enabled by pressing both home index finger keys (`Y` and `H`) and automatically turns off on space or other keypress.
+The mostly useless Caps Lock key is relegated here, in favour of the smart QMK `Caps Word` that is enabled by pressing both home index finger keys on the Base layer (`Y` and `H`) and automatically turns off on space or other keypress.

 |•••|•••|•••|•••|•••|•••|•••|•••|•••|•••|•••|
 |---|---|---|---|---|---|---|---|---|---|---|